Curvature of basis exchange walks: Upper bound on curvature

 \section{Upper bound on curvature}

-We now give an upper bound on the curvature of the basis exchange walk.
+We now give an upper bound on the curvature of the basis exchange walk (we note the main function of this bound will be to prove specific examples have negative curvature).
 In order to state this bound, we fix any $S \sim T$ and define the following notation. \begin{definition} Let $J = \{u : t \in N(S-u) \text{ and } u\neq s\}.$ \end{definition}

 \begin{definition} For any $u \in J$, let $A_u = (N(S-u) - t) \backslash N(T-u)$, i.e., the elements that are not $t$ and that can be added to $S-u$ but \textit{cannot} be added to $T-u$. \end{definition}